 However, if you intend to lay hold of all God has for you, it will not be an easy walk.
 Matthew 7:14 in the New Living Translation says; But the gateway to life is very narrow and the road is difficult, and only a few ever find it.

 If you want to enjoy the life Jesus died to give you, just as this scripture says, it will be difficult.
 If you want to hang with the big boys of faith, you are going to take some hits.

 Think about someone who just entered the NFL.
 I can’t imagine he starts his career believing it is going to be easy.
 I can’t imagine he thinks he will never take a hit.
 Can you imagine a running back, running down the field, thinking he has a clear path?
 Suddenly out of nowhere, he gets hit.
 The lights go out.
 He wonders what happened?

-He has a different perspective.
 He has trained for this time.
 He knows there will be hits.
-He knows some 275 pound man is coming after him with all he has to stop him.
+He knows some 275-pound man is coming after him to stop him if he can.
 So, what does he do?
 He learns to position himself.
 He learns where to curve and when to move.
 He knows when a linebacker is coming.
 He can sense it.
 He positions himself for victory.
 He takes the hit and keeps moving.
 Unhurt.

 We have a promise!
 Not that life will be easy.
 But that we will have the victory.
 We are not promised there will be no hits.
 But we are promised that no weapon formed against us will prosper.
 (Isaiah 54:17)

 Do you want to play in the NFL of the Kingdom of God?
 Do you want to be a man or woman of God who makes an impact?
 Do you want to draw so close to God that His presence permeates your life?
 If so, you are going to take some hits.